 The Latest book series "Ghoulfriends Forever" seems to be doing its best to unify itself with both the diaries and webisodes.

-Amazing Technicolor Population: Within the main cast alone, Ghoulia is greyish-blue, Lagoona is aqua blue, Frankie is mint green, and Draculaura looks generally like a fair-skinned Caucasian until you realize she's pink.
+Amazing Technicolor Population: Within the main cast alone, Ghoulia is greyish-blue, Lagoona is aqua blue, Frankie is mint green (which looks a deeper shade of green in CG), and Draculaura looks generally like a fair-skinned Caucasian until you realize she's pink.

 The Wolf siblings (Clawdia, Clawd, Clawdeen, Howleen).
 We still have people asking "is it skin or fur?", even though it's been stated from the very beginning that Clawdeen is constantly shaving and depilating and that's her actual skin.